kaste/SublimeLinter-contrib-ember-template/README.md

 Please use [Package Control](https://packagecontrol.io) to install the linter plugin.

-Before using this plugin, ensure that `ember-template-linter` is installed on your system.
+Before using this plugin, ensure that `ember-template-lint` is installed on your system.
-To install `ember-template-linter`, do the following:
+To install `ember-template-lint`, do the following:

 - Install [Node.js](http://nodejs.org) (and [npm](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager) on Linux).

-- Install `ember-template-linter` globally by typing the following in a terminal:
+- Install `ember-template-lint` globally by typing the following in a terminal:
 ```
-npm install -g ember-template-linter
+npm install -g ember-template-lint
 ```

-- Or install `ember-template-linter` locally in your project folder (**you must have package.json file there**):
+- Or install `ember-template-lint` locally in your project folder (**you must have package.json file there**):
 ```
-npm install ember-template-linter
+npm install --save-dev ember-template-lint
 ```